-- i.
-In the next regularly scheduled meeting of the Student Assembly after the deadline for final applications, the Vice President for Finance will report to the Assembly on the eligibility of each applicant, identifying: - a. any new applicants that do not meet one or more eligibility criteria, and - b. any returning applicants that do not meet one or more eligibility criteria which the Assembly may - i.
+i.
+In the next regularly scheduled meeting of the Student Assembly after the deadline for final applications, the Vice President for Finance will report to the Assembly on the eligibility of each applicant, identifying:

+a. any new applicants that do not meet one or more eligibility criteria, and any returning applicants that do not meet one or more eligibility criteria which the Assembly may not waive.

+ii.
 The Assembly may waive those eligibility requirements it is empowered to waive on a per organization basis for any organization for the remainder of the semester.
 Such organizations may then proceed through the appropriation process, provided they meet all other eligibility criteria not waived by the Assembly.
+Deleted: Appropriations Committee